FullLifeGames/BattleHelper/README.md

-# BattleHelper
+# Pokémon Showdown Battle Helper

 [![Build Status](https://travis-ci.org/FullLifeGames/BattleHelper.svg?branch=master)](https://travis-ci.org/FullLifeGames/BattleHelper)

-This repository provides the code for a Pokémon Showdown Battle helper tool which can analyze replays, look at all teams posted on Smogon and performs damage calcs on every new matchup!
+This repository provides the code for a Pokémon Showdown Battle helper tool which can analyze replays, look at all teams posted on Smogon and ~~performs damage calcs on every new matchup~~ (use [Showdex](https://www.smogon.com/forums/threads/showdex-an-auto-updating-damage-calculator-built-into-showdown.3707265/)!

 This project is in a **Beta** phase, so use it with the knowledge that it might break!